sagemath/sagetrac-mirror/src/doc/en/faq/faq-usage.rst

 Can I use SageMath with Python 3.x?
 """""""""""""""""""""""""""""""""""

-As of August 2019, most of SageMath works fine with Python 3.
-However, we still consider Python 3 support to be experimental and no official Python 3 release has been made yet.

-You can build the source code of SageMath with Python 3 using the instructions at the bottom of https://wiki.sagemath.org/Python3-compatible%20code

-See :trac:`15530` and :trac:`26212` for tracking the current progress.
+With the release of SageMath 9.0 in Januray 2020, Python 3 becomes the default Python version used by SageMath.
+See https://wiki.sagemath.org/Python3-Switch for more information.

+Can I use SageMath with Python 2.x?
+"""""""""""""""""""""""""""""""""""

+Python 2 has now reached its end of support.
+It is not adviced to use a Python 2 based version of SageMath.
+Think about upgrading your SageMath version and update your old code (some tips available at https://wiki.sagemath.org/Python3-user).
+However, it is still possible to compile SageMath 9.0 on top of Python 2.
+See https://wiki.sagemath.org/Python3-Switch for more information.

 I'm seeing an error about "Permission denied" on a file called "sage-flags.txt".
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""